Skip to main content

 Will a Bankruptcy Affect My Employment?

-In most cases, bankruptcy won’t affect your current employment.
-However, a bankruptcy could affect your future job prospects if you leave your current job and look for another one.
+In most cases, bankruptcy will not affect your current employment.
+However, bankruptcy could affect your future job prospects if you leave your current job and look for another one.
 Increasingly, corporations and private industry review prospective employees’ credit reports (along with other historical data) as part of their decision about whether or not to extend a job offer.
-Just as many employers now require a pre-employment drug test, several are also reviewing a candidate’s credit history.
+Just as many employers now require a pre-employment drug test, several also review a candidate’s credit history.

 How Will a Bankruptcy Affect My Children?

 First, filing bankruptcy does not discharge any child support payments you owe going forward.
-Child support remains in place despite bankruptcy.
+Child support remains in place despite the bankruptcy.
 Next, some good news is that your bankruptcy generally will not affect your child’s ability to get college student loans, nor will it impact any checking or savings account in their names alone.
-However, be careful about making any last-minute deposits into a child’s account before declaring bankruptcy as a way of protecting your own funds.
+However, be careful about making any last-minute deposits into a child’s account before declaring bankruptcy to protect your own funds.
 Courts are very suspicious of such actions.

-There’s no time like the present to start a brighter future.
-Don’t let overwhelming financial burdens take the joy out of your life .
+There is no time like the present to start a brighter future.
+Do not let overwhelming financial burdens take the joy out of your life.
 To schedule a confidential appointment with a Bunch & Brock Chapter 13 attorney, please call 859-254-5522 today or contact us online.

 Lexington, KY Attorney Matt Bunch